openhp/HeatPumpController/README.md

 For arduinos with an old bootloader you need to update it.
 (Tools-> Burn Bootloader).<br>
 For successful compilation, you must have "SoftwareSerial", "OneWire" and "DallasTemperature" libraries installed (see Tools -> Manage Libraries).<br>
 For the first time it's enough to upload firmware without any tuning.
 Think of it as of a commercial closed-source controller, where you cannot fine-tune internal options.
-And any other manual configuration do not required too, just upload firmware.<br><br>
+And any other manual configuration do not required too, just upload firmware.
+You will see an error LED indication and hear a beep, since no sensors connected to your controller.
+Follow the next steps.<br>
 <img src="./m_add_IDE.png" height="300"><br><br>

 ## Self-tests